openmopac/mopac-archive/README.rst

 In addition to these versions of MOPAC, other groups forked their own versions of MOPAC to continue its development in other directions.
-Fujitsu released one more MOPAC version (MOPAC 2006) after Dr. Stewart left and continues to sell commercial versions of MOPAC as a component of SCIGRESS [https://www.fqs.pl/en/chemistry/products/scigress].
+Fujitsu released one more MOPAC version (MOPAC 2006) after Dr. Stewart left and continues to sell commercial versions of MOPAC as the MO-G simulation engine of SCIGRESS [https://www.fqs.pl/en/chemistry/products/scigress] with the proprietary PM5 model.
 When Dr. Stewart left the Dewar group, the rest of the Dewar group continued to develop their own version of MOPAC called AMPAC, later commercially distributed by SemiChem [http://www.semichem.com].
 Two notable forks of AMPAC exist: vector computer support was added by Timothy Clark's group in the mid-1980's and released commercially as VAMP (Vectorized AMPAC), and implicit solvent